abdelrhman1beseiso/Mock-api/README.md

-# Name: MockMate
+# Name: TBD

 ## Our Vision

-Our platform connects job seekers, fresh graduates, career shifters, and professionals—with experienced mentors and fellow candidates for mock interview practice.
-Candidates can build confidence and receive feedback by practicing with volunteer mentors, including recruiters and industry experts, or by pairing with peers who share similar goals.
+Our platform connects job seekers, fresh graduates, career shifters, and professionals—with experienced mentors and fellow candidates for mock interview practice, CV reviewing, career adivce, and professional guidance.<br>

+Candidates can build confidence and receive feedback by being matched with volunteer mentors, including recruiters and industry experts, or by pairing with peers who share similar goals.<br>

 The service creates a supportive community where knowledge is shared, skills are honed, and everyone has the opportunity to succeed.

 ## Features

-* **Mock Interview Matching:** Connect with mentors, industry experts, and recruiters willing to volunteer, or pair with fellow candidates for structured mock interview practice
+* **Connect with Professionals:** Engage with mentors, industry experts, and recruiters who volunteer their time, or collaborate with fellow candidates.

-* **Seamless pairing expreince:** Simply choose someone to practice with, find an available time that suits both of you, and request a session
+* **Effortless Pairing Experience:** Select a practice partner, find a mutually convenient time, and request a session with ease.

-* **Integration with your calendar:** You can connect your favourite calendar with our service to save you from the hassle of finding a suitable time for your sessions

-# Authorization
-* Sign up using email
-* Sign up using Google account
-* Login using credintials (email and password)
-* Login using Google account
-* Reset password using email
-* Logout from the website
-* Enable 2-Factor Authentication using email
+* **Google Calendar Integration:** Sync your Google Calendar to streamline scheduling and eliminate the hassle of coordinating session times.

+* **Community Engagement:** Create and manage communities to bring together individuals with shared backgrounds, such as schools, training programs, or organizations.